codaptai/codapt-template-tsr/.codapt/docs/global.md

 Use Tailwind CSS for styling without custom styles wherever possible.
 Custom styles should only be used as a last resort.

 Use `lucide-react` version `^0.510.0` for icons.

+⁠Use your own judgment and taste when the design direction is ambiguous.
+Aim for quality on par with great well-known products.
+Follow atomic design principles (small, reusable components).